parsonsmatt/OkFilter/README.md

 1. Install [Ruby 1.9.3](http://rubyinstaller.org/downloads/)
 2. [Download](https://github.com/parsonsmatt/OkFilter/archive/master.zip) or clone the repository
 3. Extract the repository to a folder
-4. Go into the 'OkFilter-master' folder, hold Shift and right-click in the folder area.
-Choose 'Open command window here'
+4. Go into the 'OkFilter-master' folder.
-5. Type `gem install bundler` and press enter.
-This installs the dependency installer.
+5. Double-click `win_install.bat`.
+This installs the bundler gem and installs dependencies.  `
-6. Once that has completed, type `bundler install` and press enter.
-This installs the dependencies required to run the program.
+6. Once that has completed, double-click `OkFilter.bat`.
-7. To run the program, type `ruby OkFilter.rb` in the direcotry.
+7. Or, for more options, run `ruby OkFilter.rb` from the command prompt in the directory.
 Extra usage information is available above.